 - May undress a few pieces of clothing

 - Develops adequate hand dexterity to draw lines and simple shapes

-Having a baby can make you curious about their developmental milestones, and so you may wonder when babies start waving.
+Having a baby can make you curious about their developmental milestones, so you may wonder when babies start waving at people.
 This cute gesture with their tiny hands signifies that your baby is growing healthily, both physically and cognitively.
 So keep track of the various body movements and gestures they start displaying at different ages.
 Do not worry if such developments are slightly delayed, but try engaging them in activities that can aid these developments.
 However, if you notice a drastic deviation from the general timeline, consult your pediatrician to rule out any underlying issues and for prompt management.